 Fuss & Feathers Seasonal Dinner Series is a modern American supper club inspired by the recipes and techniques of America's earlier days.
-Fuss & Feathers will return for its final season this Spring, kicking off in mid-April (dates to be announced soon).
+Fuss & Feathers will return for its final season this Spring, kicking off April 18th, each Thursday through May 23rd.
 Fuss & Feathers is a seasonal, ingredient driven menu rooted in American tradition.
 Each week will feature an extensive and unique tasting menu with beverage pairings for twelve guests.

 Family Room at Hatchet Hall

 $150 (includes food, tax, gratuity) | $225 (includes food, beverage pairings, tax, gratuity)

 *Dinner will be all inclusive including a pre-dinner cocktail hour, wine pairings, and an after dinner drink at Old Man Bar.

 "Old Fuss & Feathers"